laminlabs/lamindb/docs/guide.md

 $ lamin init --storage ./biodata --schema bionty  # mount plug in lnschema_bionty
 ```

+Create a cell type registry from public knowledge and add a new cell state:

 ```python
 import lnschema_bionty as lb  # import basic biological registries